prakharmrsl/easypcceo.github.io/pages/crypto-mining/ethereum-hardware/r9-295-x2-review.md

 ## Ethereum Mining in 2017
 ![Radeon R9 295X2](/img/cryptocurrency/gpu/r9-295-x2.png){: .img-right .img-small}

-Ethereum is sitting comfortably one of the most popular [cryptocurrencies](/crypto-mining/) of 2017, second only to [Bitcoin](/crypto-mining/bitcoin-hardware/).
+Ethereum is sitting comfortably as one of the most popular [cryptocurrencies](/crypto-mining/) of 2017, second only to [Bitcoin](/crypto-mining/bitcoin-hardware/).
 Furthermore, mining Ethereum has become quite popular.

 Why?